 Maximum Award Allocation: $500.
 The awardee will fill out a travel registration form before the travel and an expense form with attached receipts for reimbursement after the the travel.
 The claim should be adjusted equitably to reflect activities undertaken for other organizations.

 Eligibility: Undergraduates, graduate students and post-docs in the Physics and Astronomy department at Penn State.
-The applicant has to be an active member of PAW* and has already attended at least two PAW-related events in the last twelve months, one of which should be an outreach event.
-Both men and women are welcome to apply.
+The applicant has to be an active member of PAW+* and has already attended at least two PAW+-related events in the last twelve months, preferably including an outreach event.
+Members of any gender identity are welcome to apply.
 There are no restrictions on how many times one can apply, but it is unlikely for one to be awarded the travel fund more than once.

 - A statement of support from advisor; and

-- A statement of purpose (maximum 2-page).
+- A statement of purpose (maximum 1-page).
 The statement of purpose should describe:

 - applicant’s interest and purpose for attending the conference/school;

 - the estimated cost;